Hyde Park, Montrose, Houston: History

 According to "The Key to the City of Houston" Hyde Park was intended to be a high-end neighborhood, but deed restrictions regulated improvement prices to ensure that the area remained attainable to more than only the wealthiest citizens.
 Additionally, the restrictions set a minimum lot size, limited business development, and regulated the placement of barns and outhouses.

 The longest continually operating water feature in Houston, the Dolphin Fountain, is located in Hyde Park.
 The fountain was installed in Lamar Park, a small neighborhood park, in 1946 and still runs today.
 Hyde Park residents are currently undergoing efforts to restore the fountain.

 The neighborhood also hosted the Hyde Park Art Crawl for many years until the mid-2000s.
 The art crawl showcased the works of artists living in Hyde Park at a variety of locations within the neighborhood, including studios, homes, and restaurants.

 The Hyde Park community was also an integral part of the Westheimer Street Festival, which ran along Westheimer Road, the southern boundary of Hyde Park, from 1971 to 2004.

 LGBT community

 Hyde Park has been an integral part of the Montrose LGBT community since the beginning of the LGBT movement in Houston.
 The Houston Pride Parade walked along the neighborhood from 1979 until the parade's location change to downtown Houston in 2015.

-The historical GLBT bar, Mary's, stood in Hyde Park for nearly 40 years.
+The historical LGBT bar, Mary's, stood in Hyde Park for nearly 40 years.
 OutSmart stated that the bar "anchored" Houston’s gay community in the Montrose area.
 Another popular bar in the LGBT community, Chances, was located in the neighborhood until it closed in 2010.

 Hyde Park is also home to Grace Lutheran Church, which became one of the first major churches in Houston to openly accept LGBT members in 1995.
 It also hired an LGBT pastor in 2008.

 Early in her career, Annise Parker, the first openly gay mayor of the City of Houston, resided in Hyde Park.